Jalen Tolliver: Arizona Cardinals

 Tolliver signed with the Arizona Cardinals as an undrafted free agent on April 30, 2018.
 He was cut at the end of training camp and subsequently re-signed to the team's practice squad on September 2, 2018.
 He was first promoted to the Cardinals' active roster on November 21, 2018, but was subsequently released three days later without appearing in a game.
 Tolliver was re-signed to the Cardinals' practice squad and then again promoted to the active roster on December 4, 2018.
 Tolliver made his NFL debut on December 9, 2018, in a 17–3 loss to the Detroit Lions, making two catches for 22 yards.
 He finished his rookie season with eight receptions for 110 yards in three games played.
 He was waived on May 9, 2019.

 Tennessee Titans

 On May 16, 2019, Tolliver signed with the Tennessee Titans.
 He was waived on August 10, 2019.

 Kansas City Chiefs

 Tolliver was signed by the Kansas City Chiefs on August 20, 2019.
 Tolliver was waived by the Chiefs during final roster cuts on August 31, 2019.

 Tampa Bay Vipers

-Tolliver was drafted by the Tampa Bay Vipers in the fourth round in the 2020 XFL draft.
+Tolliver was selected by the Tampa Bay Vipers in the fourth round in the 2020 XFL draft.
 Tolliver was fourth in the XFL with 297 receiving yards with 21 receptions and one touchdown before the 2020 XFL season was cancelled following growing concerns about COVID-19.
 He had his contract terminated when the league suspended operations on April 10, 2020.